BigDataWUR/AgML-CY-Bench/README.md

 e.g. [Agriculture Market Information System](https://www.amis-outlook.org/), [GEOGLAM Crop Monitor](https://www.cropmonitor.org/))
 and to plan response actions in food insecure countries at risk of food production shortfalls.

-We propose CY-Bench, a dataset and benchmark for subnational crop yield forecasting, with coverage of major crop growing countries of the world for maize and wheat.
+We propose CY-Bench, a dataset and benchmark for subnational crop yield forecasting, with coverage of major crop growing countries and underrepresented countries of the world for maize and wheat.
 By subnational, we mean the administrative level where yield statistics are published.
 When statistics are available for multiple levels, we pick the highest resolution.
 By yield, we mean end-of-season yield statistics as published by national statistics offices or similar entities representing a group of countries.
 By forecasting, we mean prediction is made ahead of harvest.
 The task is also called in-season crop yield forecasting.
-In-season forecasting is done at a number of time points during the growing season from mid-season to before harvest.
-The first forecast is made in the middle of the season, i.e. (end of season - start of the season)/2, between mid-season and harvest and 2 weeks before harvest.
-These time points depend on the crop calendar for the selected crop and country (or region).
+In-season forecasting is done at a number of time points during the growing season from start of season (SOS) to end of season (EOS) or harvest.
+The first forecast is made at `middle-of-season` (EOS - SOS)/2.
+Other options are `quarter-of-season` (EOS - SOS)/4 and `n-day(s)` before harvest.
+The exact time point or time step when forecast is made depends on the crop calendar for the selected crop and country (or region).
+All time series inputs are truncated up to the forecast or inference time point, i.e. data from the remaining part of the season is not used.
 Since yield statistics may not be available for the current season, we evaluate models using predictors and yield statistics for all available years.
 The models and forecasts can be used for food security planning or famine early warning.
 We compare models, algorithms and architectures by keeping other parts of the workflow as similar as possible.
 For example: the dataset includes same source for each type of predictor (e.g. weather variables, soil moisture, evapotranspiration, remote sensing biomass indicators, soil properties), and selected data are preprocessed using the same pipeline (use the crop mask, crop calendar; use the same boundary files and approach for spatial aggregation) and (for algorithms that require feature design) and same feature design protocol.

 #### Coverage for maize